wernerglinka/aiandyou/src/pages/index.md

   title: Research
   image: "/uploads/aiandyou6.jpeg"
   prose: |
+    Create research specific to AI and underrepresented communities.
+Leverage this research in all activity to further the conversation about ethical AI and identify solutions.

     ### McKinsey & Company - Blacks in the fast-food, retail and customer-service
     industries — especially those in "support roles" like cashiers, office clerks, stockroom laborers and call-center representatives — are most vulnerable to their